mattermost/docs/source/scale/elasticsearch.rst

 .. tip::

   From Mattermost v7.8, optional CA and client certificate configuration settings are available for use with basic auth credentials or to replace them.
-See the `Elasticsearch configuration settings </configure/environment-configuration-settings.html#elasticsearch>`__ documentation for details.
+See the :ref:`Elasticsearch configuration settings <configure/environment-configuration-settings:elasticsearch>` documentation for details.

 4. Select **Test Connection** and then select **Save**.
 If the server connection is unsuccessful you won't be able to save the configuration or enable searching with Elasticsearch.